The consequences of bankruptcy

 Annulment is effectively the cancellation of a bankruptcy.
 There are three ways a bankruptcy may be annulled:

-This resource was published 01/07/2015.
+This resource was last updated on 2 November 2022.
 This is legal information only and does not constitute legal advice.
 You should always contact a lawyer for advice specific to your situation.
+Please view our disclaimer for more information.